The Christmas Struggle is Real

 but guess what?
 The holiday is still really hard to navigate.

-The month of December is the end of another year, in some cases a reminder of that ever ticking clock and in this year's case the end of another DECADE.
+The month of December is the end of another year, and kind of a reminder of that ever ticking clock.
+That's a lot to sit with.

 The meaning of the season varies for everyone.